31 Beautiful Flowers That Will Bloom All Season Long

 Lantana is a beautiful flowering plant that is completely unpretentious in care, blooms for a long time, and profusely.

-Growing low to the ground, Lantana sprawl, making it perfect for planters and groundcover but can become invasive in the perfect tropical climate.
+Growing low to the ground, lantana sprawl, making it perfect for planters and groundcover.
+However, it can become invasive in the perfect tropical climate.
 In addition, it is toxic to livestock.

 Marigold